|Nutrition Facts (per serving)|

 |Total Fat 5g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you've ever been to Germany, you've probably come across Fladenbrot or Turkish Flatbread.
 It's a lot like ciabatta or focaccia.

-There are at least two distinct types of Fladenbrot, the flat, tortilla-like bread which is the wrap used for Doener kebab sandwiches (similar to Greek gyros), and the 1-inch-high type, sprinkled with nigella seeds, as in this recipe.
+There are at least two distinct types of Fladenbrot, the flat, tortilla-like bread which is the wrap used for Doener kebab sandwiches (similar to Greek gyros), and the 1-inch-high type, sprinkled with nigella seeds (black caraway, or black sesame seeds), as in this recipe.

 We use this bread for soups, party trays with dip and, when split horizontally, for sandwiches.

 This bread takes two days to make, 10 minutes the first day to make the sponge and 3 hours the second (hands-on time about 25 minutes).
 It can be served hot or at room temperature.

 For the Sponge:

 1/4 teaspoon sugar

 3 tablespoons extra-virgin olive oil